coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

-- `indexes`: A single index name or a list of indexes to return info for.
+- `indexes` (`list(str), str`): A single index name or a list of indexes to return info for.
 If no indexes provided, all available indexes are returned.

 **Returns**:

-Information that is available for requested indexes, like: Full name, and available frequencies.
+`list(dict(str, any))`: Information that is available for requested indexes, like: Full name, and available frequencies.

 <a name="coinmetrics.api_client.CoinMetricsClient.catalog_markets"></a>
 #### catalog\_markets